Online Graph Topology Learning from Matrix-valued Time Series: Augmented Model for Periodic Trends

 \subsection{New OLS Estimators and Asymptotic Distributions}

-For the augmented model (\ref{eq: var1_vect_aug}), we propose a new OLS estimator of $A$, which is based on the new sample auto-covariances, together with the OLS estimator of $\mbox{b}_m^0$.
-Because two crucial properties to derive the Wald tests in Section \ref{sec:app1} are the consistency of sample auto-covariances $\spc, \, \spcone$, and the CLT of OLS estimator $\widecheck{\A}_t$, we derive the corresponding asymptotic results for the new estimators, and show that these asymptotics are exactly the same as in the stationary case.
-Therefore, all the results and procedures presented in Section \ref{sec:app1} can be applied directly on the new estimators.
-We first define the estimator of $A$, still denoted as $\widecheck{\A}_t$, using general least squares (GLS) method
+For the augmented model (\ref{eq: var1_vect_aug}), a new OLS estimator of $A$ is proposed, based on the new sample auto-covariances, together with the OLS estimator of $\mbox{b}_m^0$.
+Because two crucial properties for deriving the Wald tests in Section \ref{sec:app1} are the consistency of sample auto-covariances $\spc, \, \spcone$, and the CLT of the OLS estimator $\widecheck{\A}_t$, the corresponding asymptotic results for the new estimators are derived, showing that these asymptotics are exactly the same as in the stationary case.
+Therefore, all the results and procedures presented in Section \ref{sec:app1} can be applied directly to the new estimators.
+The estimator of $A$, still denoted as $\widecheck{\A}_t$, is first defined using the general least squares (GLS) method:

 where

 with $I_{m,t} = \{\tau = 1,...,t : \tau \; \mbox{mod} \; M = m\}$, and $\Sigma^{-1}$ the true white noise covariance given in Model (\ref{eq: var1_vect}).
 Note that $\Tilde{\mb{z}}_{\tau}$ represents the residual of the prediction of sample $\x_{\tau}$.
 The explicit forms of $\widecheck{\A}_t, \widehat{\mb{b}}_{m,t}$ can be found through straightforward calculation, which yields new sample auto-covariances, denoted still as $\spc, \, \spcone$, and the estimator of trend $\widehat{\mb{b}}_{m,t}^0$.
 Specifically, we have